microsoftgraph/microsoft-graph-docs.pt-BR/concepts/sdks/sdk-installation.md

 ### <a name="install-the-microsoft-graph-java-sdk-via-maven"></a>Instalar o SDK do Microsoft Graph Java via Maven

-Adicione a dependência no elemento Dependencies em pom. xml:
+Adicione a dependência no elemento de dependências no pom.xml:

 ```xml
 <dependency>